mjshelton12/password_generator/README.md

 * HTML - Used to build the site
 * CSS - Used to style the HTML
-* JavaScript - Used to create the functions that generate the password, including prompts and
+* JavaScript - Used to create the functions that generate the password, including prompts and final password generation

 ## Live Site